openhab/org.openhab.binding.zwave/README.md

 log4j2.appender.Zwave.strategy.max = 10
 ```

-An online logviewer that helps understanding the logs is available [here](https://www.cd-jackson.com/index.php/openhab/zwave-log-viewer).
+An online viewer that presents the logs in a clearer way in order to help with their understanding, is available [here](https://www.cd-jackson.com/index.php/openhab/zwave-log-viewer).